drush-ops/drush/tests/README.txt

 Usage
 --------
 - Install PHPUnit [*]
-- Optional.
-Copy phpunit.xml.dist to phpunit.xml and customize if needed.
+- Review the configuration settings in phpunit.xml.dist.
+If customization is needed, copy and rename to phpunit.xml and edit away.
 - From the /tests subdirectory, run `phpunit .`

 Advanced usage